Get your mooncakes for the Mid Autumn Festival from these 17 places in KL & Selangor

 Exquisite is the operative keyword with Hilton Kuala Lumpur‘s mooncake lineup this year, what with the debut of not one or two, but three separate box-sets due for the festive period.
 But arguably, that comes as no surprise given the hotel brand’s close association with high living and hospitality.

-The Hilton mooncakes are available in your choice of Luminous Treasure Premium Box (from MYR 253.30), Moonlight Bloom Box (from MYR 160.20), and the Supermoon Box (from MYR 329.80).
+The Hilton mooncakes are available in your choice of Luminous Treasure Premium Box (from MYR 253.30 or INR 4,584.73), Moonlight Bloom Box (from MYR 160.20 or INR 2,899.62), and the Supermoon Box (from MYR 329.80 or INR 5,969.38).
 Of the three, the Supermoon Box is especially noteworthy for containing a specialty 1KG Pure Premium Musang King Durian snow skin mooncake made using fresh durian flesh.

 9. St Regis Kuala Lumpur